os-autoinst/os-autoinst-distri-opensuse/CONTRIBUTING.md

 * Whenever possible, [provide a verification run][1] of a job that runs the code.
   This can also be done by mentioning the job to be cloned via `openqa: Clone https://openqa.opensuse.org/tests/<JOB_ID>` in the PR description.
   This only works for jobs on https://openqa.opensuse.org.
-For other job you can use the [openqa-clone-custom-git-refspec][2] script.
+For other jobs you can use the [openqa-clone-custom-git-refspec][2] script.

 Also see the [DoD/DoR][3] as a helpful (but not mandatory) guideline for new contributions.